AnzhiZhang/ChatHub/readme.md

 ### servername

 Servers' name, key should corresponding to Velocity's server names.
-Note that `kook` and `qq` are special names, not MC server.
+Note that `discord`, `kook`, and `qq` are special names, not MC server.

 ### minecraft